Steem-FOSSbot/steem-fossbot-voter/README.md

 The operations you can perform are:

-- Set Steemit posting key
+- Check bot status and stats
+- Modify bot status (i.e. start / stop)
 - Edit curation algorithm values and weight
 - Run algorithm test
-- Check bot status and stats
-- Modify bot status (i.e. start / stop)

 ## License and acknowledgements